typelevel/typelevel.github.com/posts/2018-09-04-do-not-use-list-monoid.md

 Because of this, it's now time to welcome a new data structure to Cats.
 Meet `Chain` and it's non-empty counterpart `NonEmptyChain`.

-Available in the newest Cats 1.3.0 release, `Chain` is somewhat derived from what used to be `fs2.Catenable` and Erik Osheim's `Chain` library.
+Available in the newest Cats 1.3.0 release, `Chain` is somewhat derived from what used to be `fs2.Catenable` and Erik Osheim's [Chain](https://github.com/non/chain ) library.
 Similar to `List` it is also a very simple data structure, but unlike `List` it supports both constant time `append` and `prepend`.
-This makes it's `Monoid` instance super performant and a much better fit for usage with `Validated`,`Writer`, `Ior` or `Const`.
+This makes its `Monoid` instance super performant and a much better fit for usage with `Validated`,`Writer`, `Ior` or `Const`.

 To utilize this, we've added a bunch of shorthands in Cats 1.3 that previously used `NonEmptyList` to use `NonEmptyChain` instead.
 These include type aliases like `ValidatedNec` or `IorNec` as well as helper functions like `groupByNec` or `Validated.invalidNec`.
 We hope that these make it easy for you to upgrade to the more efficient data structure and enjoy those benefits as soon as possible.

-To get a good idea of the performance improvements, here are some benchmarks that test monoidal append to convince you of its efficiency.
+To get a good idea of the performance improvements, here are some benchmarks that test monoidal append to convince you of its efficiency (higher score is better):

 ```
 [info] Benchmark                                  Mode  Cnt   Score   Error  Units